Is this your child's symptom?

 - Call Your Doctor If:

-- Cough lasts more than 3 weeks
+- Mouth ulcers last more than 2 weeks

 - You think your child needs to be seen